Is XTC/mdma/ecstacy legal in Amsterdam?

 What are the regulations on the MDMA?

 The drug is an illegal substance; production, possession, and trade are a criminal offence.
 If you get caught you can be prosecuted.
 The last few years, authorities have been stricter on regulations.
-At dance parties, there’s often a zero tolerance regulation.
+At dance parties, there’s often a zero-tolerance regulation.
 You will be searched at the entrance of clubs and festivals.
 If you get caught with less then one ‘unit’ (pill), there will be no prosecution.
 One pill or more can lead to prosecution.
-However, in reality, a user amount of up to three pills often leads to refusal of admission and seizure of the drugs.
+However, in reality, a user amount of up to three pills often leads to the refusal of admission and seizure of the drugs.

 I’ve seen XTC for sale in shops, how is that possible?

 In Amsterdam so-called ‘smartshops‘ sell various herbal drugs, stimulants and magic mushrooms.
 Among the stimulants, you’ll often find products marketed as ecstasy.
 These products do not contain MDMA, but substitutes that mimic the effects of XTC.
 These products are legal to buy and sell in the Netherlands and some other countries.
-If you’re visiting Amsterdam and are looking for herbal ecstasy, mushrooms or similar products make sure to find a smartshop near you.
+If you’re visiting Amsterdam and are looking for herbal ecstasy, mushrooms or similar products make sure to find a smartshop such as The Magic Mushroom Gallery, for instance.